 Alternatives have the potential to affect cultural resources-historic districts and historic structures, archeological resources, museum collections-in both beneficial and adverse ways.
 Preservation efforts-stabilization, rehabilitation, etc.-for historic districts and structures would result in long-term protection of these resources.
 However, funding of these preservation efforts is uncertain; if they do not take place, historic resources could be partially or totally lost over time.
-Additionally, even the provision of funding may not ensure the preservation of these resources.
-By virtue of proximity to eroding shorelines, over time the effects of sea level rise and storm events may limit or eliminate the ability to restore or maintain many historic structures.
 Ground disturbance related to development could result in damage or permanent loss of archeological resources.
 Potential loss of the integrity of historic districts, historic structures, and archeological resources may be decreased in intensity by the implementation of mitigation measures.
 Museum collections stored in improper environmental conditions and inadequate space could result in a loss of the resource over time.